microsoft/FluidFramework/docs/README.md

 Note that sidebars are configured for documents under `docs` and `versioned_docs`; they do not apply to unversioned *Pages*.

+### Documentation Versioning

+We currently offer versioned documentation for each of our supported major versions.
+This documentation is intended to be kept up-to-date with the most recent release of each major version series.

+For now, this means we publish documentation (including generated API documentation) for versions `1.x` and `2.x`.

+- We also support generating API documentation for the local repo code in local development only.
+  See [Local API docs build](#local-api-docs-build), but these are not intended to be published.

+#### Why Only Major Versions?

+We aim to keep the number of concurrently maintained site versions minimized, for a number of reasons:

+1. Developer overhead - the more versions of the docs we offer, the more work we take on to keep documentation for supported versions up to date.
+2. User overhead - the more versions we offer, the more users have to think about when they engage with our website.
+3. Build performance - Docusaurus's build isn't fast.
+The more versions we add to our suite, the longer our build times become.

+#### Updating the Site Version

+TODO

 ### Best practices

 #### Markdown